Mandi, Himachal Pradesh: Municipal Council

 Nagar Parishad Mandi was constituted during 1950.
 It has 13 wards consisting of 10 Revenue hadbasts.
 In 2020, it has now become a Municipal Corporation with 15 wards presently having population of 41375 with 14626 households.

 Geography

 Mandi is built on the banks of the Beas River, at the confluence of the Suketi Khad stream.
-Sikandar Dhar, Ghugar Dhar and Dhar Kot are some of the prominent hills and mountains found near the city.
+Sikandar Dhar, Ghugar Dhar and Dhar Kot are some of the prominent hills and mountains found near the town.
 Mandi is located in 31°72'N latitude and 76°92'E longitude.
 It has an average elevation of 764 m.
 It lies on the Midlands of the Himalayan range.

 There is great variation in the climatic conditions of Himachal due to extreme variation in elevation.
 The climate varies from hot and sub-humid tropical in the southern tracts to cold, alpine and glacial in the northern and eastern mountain ranges with more elevation.